 Unfortunately, as we all know, not all information published on the internet is trustworthy, verifiable, or even true.
 Desperation often breeds manipulation, and families who are watching their child spin out of control are desperate for help.
 A number of abusive, unethical programs made unfounded promises to parents that they could help their teenager — in reality, they were probably doing the absolute opposite.
 Real horror stories began to surface, and multiple programs were investigated and/or raided by state and federal agencies, but only after a significant amount of damage was done.

-Around the same time, several ineffective, extremely costly programs also began spending hundreds of thousands of dollars every year to promote their sub-par programs to desperate families via the major search engines.
+Around the same time, several ineffective, yet extremely costly programs also began spending hundreds of thousands of dollars every year to promote their sub-par programs to desperate families via the major search engines.
 Their websites were incredible, their programs not so much.

-These practices are still a significant problem throughout the industry, and they’ve become a challenge to the programs that are actually competent, compassionate, ethical, non-cost-prohibitive and highly effective.
+These practices are still a significant problem throughout the industry, and they’ve become a challenge to well-run programs that are actually competent, compassionate, ethical, non-cost-prohibitive and highly effective.
 As a result of this challenge, the internet has become convoluted, confusing and discouraging to many parents who are searching for help.

 There is Hope!
 Good, Effective, Well-Run and Affordable Therapeutic Programs Do Exist!